-This man-made lake, the largest in Costa Rica, is home to many fish species such as the machaca, mojarra and tilapia.
+This artificial lake, the largest in Costa Rica, is home to many fish species such as the machaca, mojarra, and tilapia.
 However, the true main attraction here is the guapote or rainbow bass.

 The whole 33 miles of freshwater amid the majestic Arenal Volcano is your Costa Rica inland fishing playground.